Advaita1/acc-quali-automator/README.md

 # Limitations

-At the moment ACC Qauli Automator does not handle the case where two separate drivers have the same first and last name.
-If you run into this case, a middle initial should be enforced to distinguish the drivers.

-The application also does not handle the JSON files that are directly output from an ACC server.
+ACC Quali Automator does not handle the JSON files that are directly output from an ACC server.
 These files are UTF-16 encoded and must first be converted to UTF-8.